Kyitrai/Kyitrai/README.md

 Socially, I'm very introverted.
 And if it matters to you: Straight/White/CIS/privileged/he/him.
-I support the LBGTQ+, the destruction of discrimination, and all my peers and friends in their endeavors to improve their life, knowledge, and the space around them.
+I support LBGTQ+, the destruction of discrimination, and all my peers and friends in their endeavors to improve their life, knowledge, and the space around them.

 My career has brought me through a lot of enterprise spaces: Business Intelligence, Enterprise/Business Reporting,